-The metals data included in this version of the 2013 report were found to have various errors due to the contracted laboratory not following correct procedures for establishing the method detection limits (MDLs).
-The concentrations for some of the metals rely heavily on the MDL values, as one-half the value of the MDL is substituted for the concentration in instances where the metal is not detected during the analysis.
-Because it is impossible to go back and calculate the MDLs being used for the 2012 data, a new MDL study was performed by the lab in 2014.
-The values obtained as a result of this study will be used for the analysis of 2010-2013 metals data, in an effort to keep from losing several years' worth of valuable data.
+In 2014, CDPHE switched to a different contract lab for metals analyses, as previous years' data were found to have various errors due to the contracted laboratory not following correct procedures for establishing the method detection limits (MDLs).
+The reported concentrations for some of the metals rely heavily on the MDL values, as one-half the value of the MDL is substituted for the concentration in instances where the metal is not detected during the analysis, or is detected but it's value is less than the MDL.
+Because it was impossible to go back and calculate the MDLs being used for the previous data, a new MDL study was performed by the lab in 2014.
+The values obtained as a result of that study are used for the analysis of 2010-2013 metals data, in an effort to keep from losing several years' worth of valuable data.

 In previous years, antimony and total chromium were also a part of the suite of compounds CDPHE had the lab analyze for.
 These two compounds are not required as a part of the NATTS program.
-As such, when the new MDL study was performed they were dropped from the list of compounds.
-Any data associated with those two compounds will not be in this, or future, reports.
+As such, when the new MDL study was performed they were dropped from the list of compounds to be recalculated.
+Any data associated with those two compounds for the years 2010 through 2013 has been removed because of that.